incognito1025/l3-v2-build-podcast-generator/podcast-generator-frontend/README.md

 - `npm run build`: Builds the project for production.
 - `npm run lint`: Runs the linter to check for code style issues.

-## License

-This project is licensed under the MIT License.

----

-If you have any questions or issues, feel free to open an issue or pull request on GitHub.
 ```

 ### Key Sections in the `README.md`: